crosscon/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/env/README.md

 #### Copying the CROSSCON Hypervisor Binary

 Building and copying of the hypervisor binary is done in the same script, either `build-demo-vtee.sh` or `build-demo-dual-vtee.sh`.
-If you look at the content of those scripts, you will see that they build the `crossconhyp.bin` files, then copies `start*` firmware files and `crossconhyp.bin` to the SD card mount point.
+By looking at the content of those scripts, it can be determined that they build the `crossconhyp.bin` files, then copies `start*` firmware files and `crossconhyp.bin` to the SD card mount point.

-> Note: this readme only covers the `build-demo-vtee.sh` script, since once
+> Note: this readme only covers the `build-demo-vtee.sh` script, since
-> you understand the idea of what we are doing here, it becomes easy to think
+> the idea of what is being here is understood, it becomes easy to think
 > of the commands to achieve what goes on in the `dual` version of the script.

-Since we are inside a container, we will have to build the hypervisor manually, then copy it over to host.
-Once you get to the end of [the README](../rpi4-ws/README.md), instead of just running the script:
+The hypervisor will have to be built manually, then copied over to the host.
+Once the end of the [the README](../rpi4-ws/README.md) demo has been reached, instead of just running the script:

 ```bash
 ./build-demo-vtee.sh
 ```

-we will have to build those files manually:
+those files will have to be built manually:

 ```bash
 cd /work/crosscon